golemfactory/golem-docs/docs/creators/javascript/tutorials/parallel_processing.md

 ## Preparing Image

+!!!
+Info

+You can skip this section if you do not have Docker installed and use the image hash provided in the example.

 The tasks that we send to remote computer are executer in the context of the specified software package - the image.
 When we create Task Executor we provide the hashID of the image that will be used during processing.
 In the quick start example we used an image that contained node.js.

 In our case we need to prepare a custom image containing a `hashcat` software that we will use on provider’s machines.